 • A character cannot use the Aiming action when wielding two weapons (regardless of whether he fires with both weapons or not).

 Draw or Holster a Weapon

-Drawing a weapon so that you can use it in combat, or putting it away so that you have a free hand, requires one attack or movement action.
+Drawing a weapon so that you can use it in combat, or putting it away so that you have a free hand, requires one movement action (an attack action can be substituted).
 This action also applies to weapon-like objects carried in easy reach, such as small blades.
-If your weapon or weapon-like object is stored in a pack or otherwise out of easy reach, treat this action as retrieving a stored item.
+If your weapon or weapon-like object is stored in a pack or otherwise out of easy reach, treat this action as retrieving a stored item, requiring an attack action.
 (Drawing weapon magazines for use with a ranged weapon requires no action at all).

 Drop an Item

 Dropping an item in your space or into an adjacent square requires no action at all.